platelet-app/platelet/README.md

 [Homepage](https://platelet.app)

-If you're interested in developing on Platelet take a look at [CONTRIBUTING](CONTRIBUTING.md).
+If you're interested in developing on Platelet please take a look at [CONTRIBUTING](CONTRIBUTING.md).